 Here’s what you’ll win if you match part of a ‘First’ prize winning number:

 Last 6 digits = win NT$10,000

 Also, for the ‘Additional 6th prize’ winning numbers, if the last 3 digits of your receipt match then you’ve won NT$200.

 Remember to claim your prize: If you’ve won, congratulations!
 For those lucky enough to win over NT$10,000, you’ll have to collect your cash from a branch of Taiwan Cooperative Bank.
 If you’ve won less than that, you can go to any Taiwan Post office.
-Prizes from the November 25 draw can be collected starting from December 6, 2016.
-Be sure to collect your winnings before March 5, 2016, otherwise you’ll miss out.
-Also, if you won anything in the last receipt lottery draw for July/August 2016, you have until January 5, 2016 to claim it before your money mysteriously vanishes!
-If you want to learn some Chinese, the uniform invoices are known as 統一發票 (tǒngyī fà piào), and the November 25 draw was for winning receipts during the 2016 年 09 月, 10 月 period.
+Prizes from the November 25 draw can be collected starting from February 6, 2016.
+Be sure to collect your winnings before May 5, 2016, otherwise you’ll miss out.
+Also, if you won anything in the last receipt lottery draw for September/October 2016, you have until March 5, 2016 to claim it before your money mysteriously vanishes!
+If you want to learn some Chinese, the uniform invoices are known as 統一發票 (tǒngyī fà piào), and the January 25 draw was for winning receipts during the 2016 年 11 月, 12 月 period.

 How to fill out the back of your receipt: If you haven’t got anyone to help you do it, here’s an example of what you’ll need to fill in using a receipt from 7-Eleven.
 Most receipts require the same seven pieces of info to be written on the back, although sometimes the order changes around:

 Oh, and one other thing to mention: If you win any prize over NT$1,000 the tax office will collect 20% of your winnings – I find it a bit odd, given that the prizes are generated from tax revenue in the first place 🙂

 In other receipt-lottery related updates, an English teacher in the city of Tainan has set a record after winning the top prize of NT$10,000,000 in July this year…